MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-F-Competitive-Bidding-Certain-Durable-Medical-Equipment-Prosthetics-Orthotics-Supplies-DMEPOS/section-414.402.md

 ##### § 414.402 Definitions. #####

-Link to an amendment published at 83 FR 57072, Nov.
-14, 2018.

 For purposes of this subpart, the following definitions apply:

 *Affected party* means a contract supplier that has been notified that their DMEPOS CBP contract will be terminated for a breach of contract.

-*Bid* means an offer to furnish an item for a particular price and time period that includes, where appropriate, any services that are directly related to the furnishing of the item.
+*Bid* means an offer to furnish an item or items for a particular price and time period that includes, where appropriate, any services that are directly related to the furnishing of the item or items.

 *Bidding entity* means the entity whose legal business name is identified in the “Form A: Business Organization Information” section of the bid.